alextok/dbsc-discussions/README.md

 # Meeting notes

+## 7/16/2024

+- Local KeyHelper follow-up:
+  - Microsoft is proposing COM API for Windows, Kristian to follow up internally on this proposal
+  - On Mac - can use sockets or XPC.
+Suggestion is to do XPC.
+Double check if there're any sandboxing restrictions (very unlikely).
+  - Android - intents, Olga to see with Amit what we're using for brokers for background IPC
+  - iOS - for consumers, follow up on feasibility from Google side, for enterprises, on MDM managed devices we can use Enterprise SSO.
+Generally lower priority that other platforms.
+- Android attestation sample follow-up:
+  - Perf characteristics, perf is not know right now, not all devices support it (Strongbox is supported by 10-20%, most devices support TEE, Kristian to follow up).

 ## 7/2/2024

 - Android specifics: Which API can be used for generating attestation statement?
 How to generate the attestation key?
 Which API to use for validating the attestation statement in the backend?